VMRay Analyzer V 2.0: Introducing the Reputation EngineFebruary 8, 2017 | Product Features

 VMRay Analyzer V 2.0 will be released this week and we’ll be presenting it at the RSA Conference next week.
-If you are attending, contact us for a demo.
 The latest release has many new features including the addition of a built-in reputation engine that identifies known malicious or known benign files in milliseconds, support for the analysis of new sample types such as Microsoft Access, Visio, Project and Publisher files, a new severity status label for threat classification, redesigned dashboards, simpler ways to create database backups and several improvements to the VMRay analyzer engine.

 Here’s an overview of the new features:

 The new VMRay reputation engine contains a database of known malicious file hashes and known benign file hashes that can be looked up before starting an analysis.
 The ability to identify known good or bad files (also called a reputation lookup) in milliseconds has several advantages.
 The most significant being that it enables an extremely large number of reputation lookups and analyses to be performed.
 The reputation engine can be configured to operate in any of the following modes.